mpv-player/mpv/DOCS/man/options.rst

     The bitrate as used is sent by the server, and there's no guarantee it's actually meaningful.

-DVB
----

-``--dvbin-card=<1-4>``
-    Specifies using card number 1-4 (default: 1).

-``--dvbin-file=<filename>``
-    Instructs mpv to read the channels list from ``<filename>``.
-The default is in the mpv configuration directory (usually ``~/.config/mpv``) with the filename ``channels.conf.{sat,ter,cbl,atsc}`` (based on your card type) or ``channels.conf`` as a last resort.
-    For DVB-S/2 cards, a VDR 1.7.x format channel list is recommended as it allows tuning to DVB-S2 channels, enabling subtitles and decoding the PMT (which largely improves the demuxing).
-    Classic mplayer format channel lists are still supported (without these improvements), and for other card types, only limited VDR format channel list support is implemented (patches welcome).
-    For channels with dynamic PID switching or incomplete ``channels.conf``, ``--dvbin-full-transponder`` or the magic PID
-    ``8192`` are recommended.

-``--dvbin-timeout=<1-30>``
-    Maximum number of seconds to wait when trying to tune a frequency before giving up (default: 30).

-``--dvbin-full-transponder=<yes|no>``
-    Apply no filters on program PIDs, only tune to frequency and pass full transponder to demuxer.
-    The player frontend selects the streams from the full TS in this case, so the program which is shown initially may not match the chosen channel.
-    Switching between the programs is possible by cycling the ``program`` property.
-    This is useful to record multiple programs on a single transponder, or to work around issues in the ``channels.conf``.
-    It is also recommended to use this for channels which switch PIDs on-the-fly, e.g. for regional news.

-    Default: ``no``

 ALSA audio output options
 -------------------------